byjg/automate/README.md

 # Automate ByJG 2.0.0

-Native bash script for running scripts across a multiple servers
+A *very* simple script management for automate tasks and run scripts (recipes) across a multiple servers

 ## How it works?

 Automate run scripts called "recipes" across a multiple servers.
 Each recipe is created in your local machine and the it is spreaded to all the servers.

+## Why this is better than ansible, chef and others?

+The answer is not "BETTER THAN SOMETHING" but "DIFFERENT WAY TO DO THINGS".
+Ansible and Chef have your own syntax.
+You have to learn it.
+Automate just use BASH SCRIPT and there is no other commands.

+During this document we'll highlighting the differences and similarity with the ansible and chef.

-### Install
+## Install

 The first step is to install 'automate.sh'